NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 # How does incremental deleg meet the requirements

-This section will discuss how incremental deleg meets the requirements for a new delegation mechanism as decribed in {{?I-D.ietf-deleg-requirements-02}}
+This section will discuss how incremental deleg meets the requirements for a new delegation mechanism as described in {{?I-D.ietf-deleg-requirements-02}}

 + H1.
 DELEG must not disrupt the existing registration model of domains.